Skip to main content

 Teaching Rationale And Relationship

-In-person module talks frame the module as introduction and conclusion (with a focus in both on the assignment and its relationship to the taught material).
+In-person lectures frame the module as introduction and conclusion (with a focus in both on the assignment and its relationship to the taught material) and include interactive elements.
 In-person workshops combine small group tasks and whole group discussions to develop critical analytical skills at key points in the module, and support development of ideas for individual assignment.
-Final workshop (held prior to Easter vacation) will be a student-led critical Q&A. In-person surgery sessions provide for more focussed discussion of individual assignments, but with group participation and collective learning encouraged.
+One workshop will be a student-led critical Q&A. In-person surgery session provides for more focussed discussion of individual assignments, but with group participation and collective learning encouraged.

 Assessment Methods